 Top Tip

-Make sure to use very ripe bananas with plenty of dark spots.
-They should be sweet, fragrant, and moist since they provide a lot of the moisture in the brownies.
+Make sure to use very ripe bananas with plenty of dark spots on the peels.
+They should be sweet, fragrant, and soft since they provide a lot of the moisture in the brownies.

 Recipe Video